trajano/periodic-prune/README.md

 # Docker Periodic Prune

 This container runs a shell script that prunes stopped containers.
+This helps having to remember to clean up what could be gigs of space that are left over when testing on local containers.
+The script executes every hour and does something similar the following via Docker socket.

-It executes something akin to `docker container prune -f` every hour.
-It is configured to only do it for containers that are older than 30 minutes.
+* `docker container prune -f` for containers that are older than 30 minutes.
+* `docker image prune -f` for images that are older than 2 hours.
+* `docker image prune -f --all` for images that are older than 2 days.

+To run this.

     docker run -d --restart=always -v //var/run/docker.sock:/var/run/docker.sock --name periodic-prune trajano/periodic-prune

-This helps having to remember to clean up what could be gigs of space that are left over when testing on local containers.

 ## Developer notes

 Testing locally

-    docker run -it -v //var/run/docker.sock:/var/run/docker.sock:ro  `docker build -q  . ` //prune
+    docker run -v //var/run/docker.sock:/var/run/docker.sock:ro  `docker build -q  . ` //prune